gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

 .. currentmodule:: birdwatcher

-In many cases, this is as simple as calling the :meth:`VideoFile.extract_audio` method on a :class:`VideoFile` object:
+In many cases, extracting audio is as simple as calling the :meth:`VideoFile.extract_audio` method on a :class:`VideoFile` object:

 .. code:: python